-Joumana Seif started her work as a human rights activist in Damascus in 2001 with a focus on political prisoners.
-As a lawyer, she supported the democratic movements in Syria, representing political prisoners.
-In 2012, one year after the start of the uprising against the Assad government, Seif left Syria.
-Since then, she works in the field of women’s rights.
-She co-founded the Syrian Women’s Network and Syrian Women Political Movement (SWPM).
-In May 2017, she joined ECCHR as a research fellow in the International Crimes and Accountability program with a particular focus on sexualized and gender-based violence.
+Joumana Seif started working as a human rights activist in Damascus in 2001 with a focus on political prisoners.
+As a lawyer, she supported democratic movements in Syria, representing political prisoners.
+In 2012, a year after the start of the uprising against the Assad government, Seif left Syria.
+Since then, she has worked in the field of women’s rights.
+She cofounded the Syrian Women’s Network and Syrian Women Political Movement.
+In May 2017, she joined ECCHR as a research fellow in the International Crimes and Accountability program with a particular focus on sexual and gender-based violence.